 Therefore, greater transparency is highly desirable to enable corresponding banks to make more informed decisions about respondent banks that are more in line with their risk appetites; allowing a collaborative relationship between both correspondent and respondent, where remedial action on behalf of respondents, or changes to pricing to reflect risk are prioritised over exiting markets and de-risking.
 This also ensures respondents know how they can improve, and creates trust between all parties.
 By clearly raising the standards FIs are forced to operate against - every institution in the network would benefit.

-The Elucidate’s FinCrime Index (EFI) is a benchmark that leverages data-analysis and machine learning to score and price risk, providing a comprehensive view of a bank’s own risk, as well as that of its counterparties.
-With our EFI, nine scores are generated based on high quality data across a range of risk themes, allowing accurate and fair evaluations and comparisons of institutions across a range of risk categories.
+The Elucidate’s platform provides a comprehensive view of a bank’s own risk, as well as that of its counterparties.
+With our platform, nine scores are generated based on high quality data across a range of risk themes, allowing accurate and fair evaluations and comparisons of institutions across a range of risk categories.

-With the EFI, correspondent banks can visualise their risk across 9 risk categories:
+With Elucidate, banks can visualise their risk across 9 risk categories: